playcanvas/developer.playcanvas.com/content/en/tutorials/ui-elements-progress.md

     var width = pc.math.lerp(0, this.progressImageMaxWidth, value);
     // set the width of the fill image element this.progressImage.element.width = width;

-    // set rect.z to the progress value which is between 0 and 1.
+    // Set the width of the element's rect (rect.z) to be the same
+    // value as our 0-1 progress.
-    // this is so that the fill image will only show the portion
+    // This is so that the fill image will only show the portion
     // of the texture that is visible this.progressImage.element.rect.z = value;
     // force rect update